Document Management System

 • Legible – All records must be clear and readable to ensure they are understandable and useful.
 This applies to all information needed to be considered complete, including all original records or entries.

 • Contemporaneous – Documentation of actions, events, or decisions should be made at the time they occur.
-This ensures that the documentation accurately reflects what was done, or decided, and why, capturing the influences on decisions at that time.
+This ensures the documentation accurately reflects what was done or decided and why, capturing the influences on decisions at that time.

 • Original – The original record is the first capture of information, whether on paper (static) or electronically (dynamic, depending on system complexity).
 Information initially captured in a dynamic state should remain available in that state.

 • Accurate – Records must truthfully represent facts.
-Ensuring accuracy involves several elements of a PQS, including:
+Ensuring accuracy involves several elements of a pharmaceutical quality system (PQS), including:

-1. Equipment-related factors like qualification, calibration, maintenance, and computer validation.
+1. Equipment-related factors such as qualification, calibration, maintenance, and computer system validation.

 2. Policies and procedures that control actions and behaviors.

-Deviation management, including root cause analysis, impact assessments, and CAPA.
+3. Deviation management, including root cause analysis, impact assessments, and corrective and preventive actions (CAPA).

-• Consistent – Information must be created, processed, and stored consistently.
-This involves policies or procedures that help standardize data (e.g., chronological sequencing, date formats, units of measurement, etc.).
+• Consistent – Information must be created, processed, and stored in a consistent manner through standardized policies and procedures, such as chronological sequencing, date formats, and units of measurement.

-• Enduring – Records must be maintained in a way that ensures their integrity and accessibility for the entire retention period.
-They need to remain intact and accessible as durable records throughout this period.
+• Enduring – Records must be maintained in a way that preserves their integrity and accessibility throughout the entire retention period.

-• Available – Records must be available for review at any time during the required retention period, accessible in a readable format to all applicable personnel responsible for their review, whether for routine release decisions, investigations, trending, annual reports, audits, or inspections.
+• Available – Records must be readily accessible in a readable format during the retention period for all authorized personnel, whether for routine release decisions, investigations, trending, audits, or regulatory inspections.

-Applying these aspects appropriately across all applicable areas of GMP and GDP activities, along with other supporting elements of a PQS, ensures the reliability of the information used to make critical decisions regarding medicinal products.
+Applying these principles appropriately across all applicable GMP and GDP activities, together with other supporting elements of a pharmaceutical quality system, ensures the reliability of information used to make critical decisions regarding medicinal products.

 Types of Documents Requiring GDocP Compliance in Pharma & Medical Device Industries

-The manufacturing processes of pharmaceutical products and medical devices involve distinct procedures and respective documents documenting them.
+The manufacturing processes of pharmaceutical products and medical devices involve distinct procedures and corresponding documentation to ensure quality, traceability, and regulatory compliance.

-SOP documents outline the essential processes and protocols that must be followed to ensure product quality and regulatory compliance.
+SOP documents outline the essential processes and protocols that must be followed to ensure consistent product quality and adherence to regulatory requirements.

-QMS documentation provides a structured framework for managing quality policies, procedures, and processes within the organization.
+QMS documentation provides a structured framework for managing quality policies, procedures, and processes across the organization.

-These records necessitate GDocP compliance to maintain traceability and control of manufacturing processes and product history.
+These records require strict GDocP compliance to maintain full traceability and control of manufacturing processes and product history.

-These documents capture the data and observations from laboratory experiments and testing, ensuring authenticity and reproducibility of results.
+These documents capture data and observations from laboratory experiments and testing, ensuring data integrity, authenticity, and reproducibility of results.

-These reports document any deviations from standard processes and the corrective and preventive actions taken to address them.
+These reports document deviations from approved procedures and the corrective and preventive actions implemented to address root causes.

-Training records track the qualifications and training history of employees to ensure they are competent to perform their assigned tasks, within the regulated environments.
+Training records track employee qualifications and training history, ensuring personnel are competent to perform assigned tasks within regulated environments.

 How to Ideally Implement a GDocP System

-Like every other GxP, establishing a GDocP system should comprise well-defined steps covering document lifecycle management.
+Like every other GxP, establishing a GDocP system should involve well-defined steps that cover the entire document lifecycle.

 1. Establish a Documentation Policy